globalbrain/sefirot/docs/components/table.md

 ## Table Header & Footer

-The Table Header and Footer is the part where it shows additional information such as total number of records or pagnation.
+The Table Header and Footer is the part where it shows additional information such as total number of records or pagination.
 The header and footer gets displayed depending on it has any data to display or not.
 For example, header gets displayed when there's `total` or `reset` option is set.

-If you would like to diaplay or hide the header and footer regardless of the other options presense, set `boolean` to `header` or `footer` option.
+If you would like to display or hide the header and footer regardless of the other options present, set `boolean` to `header` or `footer` option.

 ```ts
 const options = useTable({